 Consider making some changes around your home so it is easier for you to take care of yourself.

-Your surgeon or physical therapist may teach you exercises to do at home.
-Keep doing the exercises for as long as you are told.
+Keep doing the exercises you were taught for as long as you were told.
 This helps strengthen the muscles that support your shoulder and ensures it heals well.

 Your doctor will give you a prescription for pain medicines.
 Get it filled when you go home so you have it when you need it.
-Take your pain medicine when you start having pain so pain does not get too bad.
+Take the pain medicine when you start having pain so it doesn't get too bad.